alre5639/alre5639.github.io/README.md

 # About me
-My name is Alec Reed, I am currently a second year research assistant in the Automated Robtoics and Percetions Group (ARPG) at the University of Colorado Boulder.
+My name is Alec Reed, I am currently a second year research assistant in the Autonomous Robtoics and Percetions Group (ARPG) at the University of Colorado Boulder.
 My advisor is Christoffer Heckman and I work primarily in verified controls and autonomy

 ## Background and Areas of Interest
 The focus of my research at CU is verified autonomy and controls.
 I synthesize Control Lyapunov Functions and Control Barrier Functions to generate a library of manuevers and then piece together the manuevers to generate executable paths or trajectories to follow.